abyssDS/sfmlWiki/FAQ.md

 ### <a name="tr-cb"/>Code::Blocks

-### <a name="tr-cb-static-linker"/>I've recompiled the static version of SFML and I'm getting linker errors.

-MinGW does not include the external libraries when doing static compilation, so you must add them after compilation, or link them directly into your project.

 ### <a name="tr-cb-linker"/>I'm getting linker errors.

 With MinGW, you must link the libraries in a precise order: if libX depends on libY, libX MUST be linked before libY.
 For example, if you use the Graphics and Audio modules, the correct linking order would be the following: sfml-audio, sfml-graphics, sfml-window, sfml-system.

 If you use the dynamic versions of the SFML 1.6 libraries, you must also define the SFML_DYNAMIC symbol in the options for your project.
-If you use the static verions of the SFML 2.0 libraries, you must also define the SFML_STATIC symbol in the options for your project.
+If you use the static version of the SFML 2.0 libraries, you must also define the SFML_STATIC symbol in the options for your project.
 For more details, see the installation tutorial for Code::Blocks.

 ---